avaya-dux/neo-css-library-clean/readmes/how-to-icons.md

 ## one time setup

 - Ensure your `neo-css-library/figma-API/.env.local` file has a valid [Figma Access Token](https://www.figma.com/developers/api#access-tokens).
+The entry should be:
+  - FIGMA=your-token-string-goes-here
 - You must also have an NPMJS login and be a part of the [avaya organization](https://www.npmjs.com/settings/avaya/packages).

 ## how to add icons